 - GGU School of Law Bar Exam Prep Loans

 Golden Gate University School of Law offers an institutional loan to students who are otherwise ineligible to obtain a private bar study loan.
-The intent of this loan is to assist graduating JD students in covering the cost of taking a prep course to pass the California bar exam for the first time.
+The intent of this loan is to assist graduating JD students in covering the cost of taking the Themis Bar Prep course to pass the California bar exam for the first time.
 Funding is limited to cover up to the cost of the review course plus reasonable living expenses.
 Loans are awarded on a first come, first served basis.

 To be eligible, a JD student must complete a timely application and: